kamilazdybal/kamilazdybal.github.io/_posts/2025-02-27-markov-decision-process.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/mdp-stochastic-transition.svg" width="500">
 </p>

-> Oh, stochastic state transitions, how you remind me of the teenage me.
+> Oh, stochastic state transitions, how you remind me of the teenage me...
 My parents could only predict
-> with certain probability that I will behave the way they asked me to...
+> with certain probability that I will behave the way they asked me to.

 ### Environments with stochastic state transitions and stochastic rewards